vitalsource/LTI2/README.md

 4. Start a rails server for the Tool Consumer on port 4000: 'rails s -p 4000'.

-5. Create a command prompt for the tool provider.  chdir into <lti_repo>/tp_sample_app.
+5. Create a command prompt for the tool provider.  chdir into <lti_repo>/lti2_tc/test/dummy/

 6. [FIRST-TIME ONLY after clone of TP] 'rake init_task:backup'.
 This will reset data to base state and ensure that sqlite3 is the current database.
 (Instructions below for changing to MySQL.
 Recommend running it first as sqlite3).

-7. Start a rails server for the Tool Provider on port 5000: 'rails s -p 5000'.
+7. chdir: <lti_repo/lti2_tp/test/dummy.
+Start a rails server for the Tool Provider on port 5000: 'rails s -p 5000'.

 8. Open a browser and go to: 'http://localhost:4000/admin'.
 If you're prompted for a login, username is 'admin@lumos.org', password is 'password'.